WinVector/data_algebra/README.md

 A good introduction can be found [here](https://github.com/WinVector/data_algebra/blob/main/Examples/Introduction/data_algebra_Introduction.ipynb), and many worked examples are [here](https://github.com/WinVector/data_algebra/tree/main/Examples).
 A catalog of expression methods is found [here](https://github.com/WinVector/data_algebra/blob/main/Examples/Methods/op_catalog.csv).
 The pydoc documentation is [here](https://winvector.github.io/data_algebra/).
 And the [README](https://github.com/WinVector/data_algebra/blob/main/README.md) is a good place to check for news or updates.

-Currently the system is primarily adapted and testing for Pandas, Google BigQuery, PostgreSQL, SQLite, and Spark.
+Currently, the system is primarily adapted and testing for Pandas, Google BigQuery, PostgreSQL, SQLite, and Spark.
 Porting and extension is designed to be easy.

 [This](https://github.com/WinVector/data_algebra) is to be the [`Python`](https://www.python.org) equivalent of the [`R`](https://www.r-project.org) packages [`rquery`](https://github.com/WinVector/rquery/), [`rqdatatable`](https://github.com/WinVector/rqdatatable), and [`cdata`](https://CRAN.R-project.org/package=cdata).
 This package supplies piped Codd-transform style notation that can perform data engineering in [`Pandas`](https://pandas.pydata.org) and generate [`SQL`](https://en.wikipedia.org/wiki/SQL) queries from the same specification.